ivmai/bdwgc/docs/gcdescr.md

 an empty free list for that object size and kind.
 Pages for the correct size and kind are repeatedly swept until at least one empty block is found.
-Sweeping such a page involves scanning the mark bit array in the page header, and building a free list linked through the first word in the objects themselves.
+Sweeping such a page involves scanning the mark bit array in the page header, and building a free list linked through the first pointer in the objects themselves.
 This does involve touching the appropriate data page, but in most cases it will be touched only just before it is used for allocation.
 Hence any paging is essentially unavoidable.